AlyMuhamad/NoteApp/README.md

 ### Contact

-contact me if you any enquiries about this project
+contact me if you any enquiries about this project or any other project:

 - **[Email](mailto:alimoh0801@gmail.com)**
 - **[Instagram](https://www.instagram.com/alymohamedll/)**